Shanbashir1/Loving-Pizza/README.md

 + As a user I would need know what options I have for ordering, i.e Pizza Type, Pizza, Additonal Toppings, etc
 + As a user I would need to be made aware of how many slices each size pizza contains.
 + As a user I would need to be introduced using my name and have a welcome message
-+ As a user I would need to have a easy user interface and a responsive process
++ As a user I would need to have a easy user interface and a responsive process to place my order.
-+ As a user I would like to know what I have ordered and be shown a receipt of my selected items
++ As a user I would like to know what I have ordered and be shown a receipt of my selected items.

 ## Admin Stories
 + As a admin I will need to give the user options as to what they would like to order.